Life in the Stone age

 Why was it called the Stone Age?

-Ages are usually defined by either political or royal influence, or a significant invention that advanced the race as a whole.
-During the stone age the most advanced thing they had was a carved piece of stone, but this simple invention allowed them to farm, build and hunt more effectively which allowed for larger populations.
-The stone age is named as such because the human race relied so heavily on stone in their daily lives, and it was also the most advanced material they had.
+Ages are usually defined by either political or royal influence or a significant invention that advanced the race as a whole.
+During the Stone Age, the most advanced thing they had was a carved piece of stone, but this simple invention allowed them to farm, build, and hunt more effectively which allowed for larger populations.
+The Stone Age is named as such because the human race relied so heavily on stone in their daily lives, and it was also the most advanced material they had.

 Did people live in caves during the stone age?